 No matter which city you are in, if you arrange a meeting with a Colombian, you will probably have to wait some minutes for them to come.
 Traditionally, Colombians take 5 to 15 minutes to get to an appointment, of course, it depends on what kind of appointment it is and the person in question.
 It is not worth getting mad about it!
 This is just an aspect to consider when you visit.

 All this and a myriad of other scenic wonders, friendly people and architectural beauty make Colombia one of the most visited getaways today!
+If you feel like going to Colombia in the meantime, you can find the most interesting destinations in the country in my Colombia travel guide.

 - Share your personal experience below in the comments so that other travelers also can profit from your know-how.